 Buildings, Structures, Landscapes, & Districts

-The Kansas SHPO has transitioned from a paper-based survey form to an interactive online database, the Kansas Historic Resources Inventory (KHRI).
-KHRI contains all of the SHPO's survey records and is fully searchable and available to the public.
-Users interested in submitting new surveys or updating existing survey forms can become registered and, once approved by SHPO staff, log into KHRI.
-Click on KHRI's "Tutorial" tab for additional instructions on searching and becoming a registered user.
-This free public database contains information on historic buildings, structures, landscapes, objects, and districts found in the state. ______________________________________________________________________
+The Kansas Historic Resources Inventory (KHRI) is an interactive online database that contains all of the SHPO's survey records.
+KHRI is fully searchable and available to the public.
+Users interested in submitting new surveys or updating existing survey forms can register.
+Once approved, they can log in and go to the "Tutorial" tab for additional instructions on searching and becoming a registered user.
+This free public database contains information on historic buildings, structures, landscapes, objects, and districts found in the state.

 Survey reports synthesize the information gathered during a reconnaissance or intensive-level survey.
 Included within the report are the methodology, survey findings, historic context information, and recommendations for further action.
-See examples of recent survey reports.
+See recent examples.

 What is a survey?